NickCody/exiforg/README.md

 ## Usage

     exiforg [-m] -f filespec
-      -f filespec   Specifies files to be affected
+      -f filespec   Specifies files to be affected.
+You must escape the filespec with a slash e.g. \*.jpg -m            Optional.
-      -m            Optional.
 Specifies file should be moved into dated dir.

 Say you have a dir of new MTS files: